 If you are a philanthropist, we ask you to GIVE the greatest gift of education.

 To be eligible, candidates must complete a minimum of two seasons in service to golf.
 “Service to golf” includes caddieing, golf course maintenance, and work in the golf shop, bag room or on the practice range.
 It is the requirement of service to golf that makes our program unique.

 Through the game, caddie scholars learn rules, respect and etiquette.
 They develop character, discipline and old fashioned work ethic.
 They build camaraderie, relationships and social skills.
 They learn about career opportunities and educational pathways.
 They gain exposure to industry leaders and master the art of networking.
 They develop goals and aspirations and most of all, they dream of new possibilities.

-The WGA Caddie Scholarship Fund provides scholarships to eligible candidates who have worked in service to golf at member clubs of the Westchester Golf Association.
-The Westchester Golf Association serves Fairfield (CT), Bronx, Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester (NY) Counties.
-Membership is renewed annually.
+The WGA Caddie Scholarship Fund provides scholarships to eligible candidates who have worked in service to golf at clubs and courses in the following counties: Fairfield (CT), Bronx, Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester (NY) Counties.